 Dolceacqua & Apricale -The Riviera dei Fiori

-Although the ancient village is slowly being renovated into charming apartments, rough stone spaces still await a loving owner to bring them back to life.
+The ancient village is slowly being renovated into charming apartments and rough stone spaces still await a loving owners to bring them back to life.
 Many French come over the boarder to enjoy the views, the famous pizza at one of the 15 restaurants, and mountain breezes that provide a naturally cool and pleasant environment during the summer months.
 This is mountain life and the pace is slow and peaceful.
-People meet in the café’s, drink cappuccino reading the newspaper in the mornings and socialize with friends over a glass of wine in the afternoons.
+People meet in the café’s, drink cappuccino reading the newspaper in the mornings, and socialize with friends over a glass of wine in the afternoons.
 The fish man comes along in a small truck selling fish from the sea as people go about their business working in the shops or greenhouses that ramble along the hillsides and olive groves that seems almost impossible to reach.

 The region has a culture of roses and floriculture with tangerine trees lining the streets and the sweet aroma from the multitude of flowering bushes.
 Although the region has been deeply affected by difficult economic times, 80% of Italy’s flowers are grown here.

 Dolceacqua means “Sweet Water” maybe named after the very nice red wine called “Rosses di Dolceacqua” that has the deep red color of roses.
 Made from grapes grown in vineyards where their roots cling to the hillsides, it was highly revered by Napoleon Bonaparte and Pope Paul III who made sure that casks were shipped home.